WHAT TO EXPECT TODAY

 The first part includes all ages.
 We offer no kidmin or youth services during this time.
 We believe kids learn best through what is modeled for them.
 Parents are the primary teachers kids have so it only makes sense for them to learn how to worship from their parents. (though we have experienced it the other way at times—where the parents learn from their kids as well.
-Little in this world is as pure as the adoration that comes from a child) We practice what we call “Communion by Intention” (see other QR code)
+Little in this world is as pure as the adoration that comes from a child) We practice what we call “Communion by Intention” (see below)

 After the worship set is finished we invite everyone to “Eat and Greet” time.
 It is a sort of intermission to check kids into the Kidmin for their classes and get to know one another a little better.
 Some people opt to stay in the sanctuary, some head to the lobby for a snack and drink and to stretch their legs.

 We finish our worship with teaching from the Word.
 This part is fairly standard from what you have experienced in churches you have been to before.
 We welcome everyone back with announcements, recite the Lord’s Prayer together and God’s word is preached.

 We are glad to have you join us today and hope this was a helpful roadmap for the service today.
 We would love to get some contact information from you, if you are willing.
 If so, please fill out the contact card by the visitor wall and drop it off at the information station (we will trade you for a small welcome gift!)
 If you have any questions please feel free to contact Pastor Aaron,

 COMMUNION BY INTENTION

 Christians partake of Holy Communion in remembrance of the body and blood of Jesus that was broken and poured at the cross.
 Taking Holy Communion not only reminds us of his suffering but also shows us the amount of love Jesus had for us.